 Tube feeds should be started after delivery.
 There is no indication to give intravenous fluids.
 In a week or two, when the infant starts to suck, breast or cup feeds can be introduced.

 Breast milk should be used if possible.
 If this is not available, then a standard infant formula (e.g. NAN 1) should be given.

 60 ml/kg = 60 × 1.9 = 114 ml over 24 hours.
 Thereafter the volume will be increased daily until 150 ml/kg is reached on day 5.

 4-hourly (i.e. 6 feeds a day).
 Therefore, the volume of each feed will be 114/6 = 19 ml.

-A multivitamin liquid 0.6 ml daily should be started on day 5, while iron drops 0.3 ml should be started when the infant feeds orally.
+A multivitamin liquid 0.6 ml daily should be started on day 5, while iron drops 0.3 ml should be started when the infant feeds well.
 Both should be continued for 6 months.
-The dose should be increased to 0.6 ml per day on discharge.
+The dose of iron drops should be increased to 0.6 ml per day on discharge.

 Because some of these infants may live if they are given emergency management and then transferred to a level 2 or 3 hospital.
 Therefore, all infants with a birth weight of 500 g or more must be included in a perinatal survey.

 There were 50 stillbirths and 2000 total births.
 Therefore, the stillbirth rate was 50/2000 × 1000 = 25 per 1000.

 It is typical of a developing country, which usually has a stillbirth rate above 20/1000.
 In contrast, a developed country usually has a stillbirth rate of about 5/1000.

 Of the 1950 infants who were born alive, 25 died during the first week of life.
 Therefore, the early neonatal mortality rate was 25/1950 × 1000 = 12.8 per 1000.